 Wat Rong Khun, a privately owned contemporary art exhibit, is much better known as the White Temple.
 It is approximately 15km south-west from Chiang Rai.
 It is definitely the most spectacular site that you can see in Chiang Rai and its vicinity.
 The owner is the Thai artist, Chalermchai Kositpipat, who designed it and constructed it using his own funds.
 The temple opened to the public in 1997 and it deservedly became a very popular tourist attraction.

 Its history is very interesting.
-Towards the end of the 20th century the original Wat Rong Khun became very dilapidated.
+Towards the end of the 20th century, the original Wat Rong Khun became very dilapidated.
 There were no funds for its restoration.
-This is when Chalermchai Kositpipat decided to build a completely new temple.
+That’s when Chalermchai Kositpipat decided to build a completely new temple.

 The artist’s intended for the whole area surrounding the temple to become the learning and the meditation centre.
 He also wanted people to benefit by gaining an insight into the Buddhist teachings.

 The artist views the temple as his offering to Buddha and believes that it will bring him immortal life.

 The ongoing works on the temple may finish around 2070, which will be well after the artist’s death.

 Thai people do not pay to enter into the temple, however foreigners are charged 50 baht.
 In order to preserve his artistic independence, the artist accepts donations, but not more than 10000 bath.